Northern Lines Railway: Lines

 From the connection with BNSF in east St. Cloud Northern Lines Railway's mainline crosses the Mississippi River on the 1892 St. Cloud Rail Bridge, passes through the northern part of downtown St. Cloud, and reaches the large rail yard in central St. Cloud.

 After the rail yard the line continues west into Waite Park where it splits.
-The St. Joseph branch continues westward, through the site of the longtime Great Northern car shops, through an industrial area, crosses the Sauk River and continues on to an industrial park in St. Joseph, approximately 4.2 mi beyond the split, where the line now ends.
+The St. Joseph branch continues westward, through the site of the longtime Great Northern car shops, through an industrial area, crosses the Sauk River and continues on to an industrial park in St. Joseph, approximately 4.2 mi beyond the junction, where the line now ends.
 This line once extended through to Moorhead, Minnesota and the northernmost portion of the once through line continues to be operated by Otter Tail Valley Railroad.

-The Rockville branch extends from the split in Waite Park southwestward and terminates in Rockville, approximately 9.0 mi beyond the split.
+The Rockville branch extends from the junction in Waite Park southwestward and terminates in Rockville, approximately 9.0 mi beyond the split.
 In 2012, Archer Daniels Midland constructed a shuttle loading grain elevator on the Rockville line between Waite Park and Rockville, joining Wenner Gas's propane terminal (expanded in 2014) in Rockville and Martin Marietta Materials's aggregate quarry in Waite Park as customers on the line.
-This line once extended through to Willmar but was abandoned in the 1980s by BNSF.
+This line once extended through to Willmar but was abandoned in the 1980s by Burlington Northern.

 In addition to the main line and the two branches the railroad serves several customers in east St. Cloud via trackage rights on BNSF track.